Summary: Physics (page 4)

 3.

-He solves Zeno's aporia (the locus must itself be in a locus, which leads to an absurd regress to infinity) by showing that the locus can be found in a body as health is in warm bodies as a state, and warmth in the body as a property
+He resolves Zeno's aporia — which holds that place must itself be in a place, leading to an absurd infinite regress — by showing that place can exist within a body as health is in warm bodies as a state, and warmth in the body as a property

 4.

-Since motion occurs within a container that remains at rest (the place), the first immobile limit of the container, that is what the place is
+Since motion occurs within a container that remains at rest — place — the first immobile limit of the container, that is what the place is

 5.